Establish an EU company digitally, from anywhere in the world without the need to travel. Follow the easy step-by-step instructions in this article.

-The signing needs to be done by all persons related to the company and it needs to be also signed by your business service provider (legal address and contact person service provider).
+The signing at the end of the submission needs to be done by all persons related to the company and it needs to be also signed by your business service provider (legal address and contact person service provider).
 Thanks to Estonia's e-services and secure digital ID, several people can sign the documents at the same time remotely.

-Your company can only be registered online in the Company Registration Portal if all founders, board members etc. have an Estonian, Latvian or Belgian ID card, Estonian or Lithuanian mobile ID, or, Estonian e-Residency digital ID card.
+Your company can only be registered online in the Company Registration Portal if all founders, board members etc. have an Estonian e-Residency digital ID card, or an Estonian, Latvian or Belgian ID card, Estonian or Lithuanian mobile ID and they are private persons.

-If this is not possible, your company can also be registered using the services of a notary, though this method is not often used by e-residents as it requires a visit to a notary office in Estonia.
+If this is not possible or you are interested in registering a subsidiary, your company can also be registered using the services of a notary office in Estonia.
 This process is described in the State Portal.
 You can also refer to the Estonian Chamber of Notaries for more information.

 Based on your area of activity, you may need to meet special requirements or apply for an activity licence or submit a notice of economic activity.
-Your service provider may be able to advise, but otherwise, you can check overview of licenses and notices of economic activity on the State Portal.
+Your service provider may be able to advise, but otherwise, you can check the Business licenses article.

 If necessary, register an activity or apply for a license with the Register of Economic Activities.

 This is only necessary if you anticipate an annual taxable turnover of more than €40,000 due to business activity in Estonia.
-You can read more about this here.
+You can read more about this at our article, VAT registration.